viam-modules/orbbec/README.md

 }
 ```

+### DoCommand
+You can use DoCommand to upgrade the firmware of your device to the required version.

+Update the firmware to v2.8.20.
+If running on macOS, you must unplug and replug the device after this returns.
+**WARNING**: Do not unplug the device while the firmware update is in progress.

+{
+  "update_firmware": ""
+}

 ## Model viam:orbbec:discovery

 This model is used to locate orbbec cameras connected to your machine.
 No configuration is needed.